Leels/Pizza.net/README.md

-# Pizza.net
+# Pizza.Net
 ## By Lela Smith

 ### Description
 #### This website will allow the user to order a pizza from Cyperspace.
-The site will grab the user's information for delivery then show a page to submit the order.
-User can choose the size of pizza, crust type, toppings and beverage options.
-User may also order a second pizza if they wish.
+The site will grab the user's information for delivery then show a page to find the price and submit the order.
+The user can choose the size of pizza, crust type, toppings and beverage options.
+The user may also order a second pizza if they wish.
 The site will determine the price of the order depending on the previous selections and will display the price along with the order information.
-Finally a confirmation page will display confirming the order.
-With this site I hope to make Sandra Bullock proud.
+This website was inspired by Sandra Bullock, as Angela Bennet, in The Net.

 ## GitHub Pages link